 We have rolled out two training programmes in partnership with Zeal Solutions, which have supported line managers across over 120 NHS organisations.
 From this training, we have created some tips to help your organisation develop a successful line manager training programme to promote effective health and wellbeing.

 It's important that you identify the issues surrounding the ability to manage health and wellbeing within your trust, to ensure you can establish the requirements for the programme.
 The training we developed was based on research which established that supportive leadership, capability in dealing with mental wellbeing and the competence of line managers is critical for promoting individual health, performance and effectiveness.

 2. Gain board commitment

 Board approval and commitment is vital for the success of a line manager training programme.
-You need to ensure that your board is supportive and allows training days to commence and managers to be released from their daily role to attend the training.
+You need to ensure that your board is supportive and allows managers to be released from their daily role to attend training days.